shimondoodkin/node-inflow/README.md

-The problem is that you have to carray the Request and Response, all the way, through the callbcacks and non-callbacks... just to be able to do Response.write() and Response.end() at the end. all the other simple functions dons't need request and response.
+The problem is that you have to carray the Request and Response, all the way, through the callbcacks and non-callbacks... just to be able to do Response.write() and Response.end() at the end. all the other simple functions dons't need request and response. but even then you must carry it to not loose it at the end.

 in a large program you could loose the response variable somewhere, while doing the folowing in every single small or large sync or async function call: